Bushra1216/Hotel-Revenue-Analysis/README.md

 # Hotel-Revenue-Analysis
-Exploratory data analysis in hotel data using SQL with performance trends visualized from 2018 to 2020.
+Exploratory data analysis in hotel data using SQL and performance trends visualized from 2018 to 2020.